efeiza/blakegilliland.github.io/_posts/2020-05-29-fuzzyfinal.md

 Okay, so we know how revenue and margin increase by product over time.
 How about all together regardless of product?
 We see the trend we would expect.
-Highly seasonal patterns, with peaks occurring in the holiday time and drop downs immediately after as people work to pay off their credit cards for all the purchases.
-We do see linear growth over the long run, even with the peaks and troughs, indicating consistent growth over the long term.
+Highly seasonal patterns with peaks occurring in the holiday time and then dips for the months immediately after the holiday season.
+We do see linear growth over the long run.

 ## Objective 6: Let’s Dive Deeper Into the Impact of Introducing New Products